-Any Air System/Airborne Store, that is designed and developed by a development agency or the User Service organisations for the purpose of research/experimentation/ technology demonstration of new technologies as a precursor for a futuristic requirement, which shall be produced in limited numbers and shall strictly not to be used for regular operation by the Services, is defined as a Research Air System/Airborne Store or Technology Demonstrator.
-Procedures for such Research Air Systems or Airborne Stores are detailed in this chapter.
+Any Air System/Airborne Store, that is designed and developed by a development organisations for the purpose of Research/ Experimentation/Technology demonstration of new technologies, which shall be produced in limited numbers and shall strictly not to be used for any operation by the Services, is defined as a Research Air System/Airborne Store or Technology Demonstrator.
+D&D Organisation means any research organization, main contractor or user services for undertaking research under purview of this Chapter.
+Scope of the Research Air System/ Airborne Stores includes Manned Air System, Unmanned Aircraft Systems (UAS), Unmanned Helicopter, Air launch missiles, Air launched weapons and Airborne Stores excluding armaments/ Explosives, high energy and hazardous materials.
+Wherever such materials are part of system requirement high energy simulator (Inert) or dummy shall be considered under the purview of RAS.

-8.2 REQUIREMENT
+8.2.
+Requirement